jepetersohn/phase-3-guide/week_2/gemsy_talk_topics.md

 # DO NOT MODIFY THIS FILE
-Choose your topic on the [wiki](./wiki)
+Choose your topic on the [wiki](../../../wiki/gemsy-talk-topics)

 ## Gemsy Talk Topics

 ### Instructions

 Choose *one* gem.
 Your talk should include:
-- an overview of the gem, library of framework
+- an overview of the gem, library or framework
 - using the gem in a Rails app and showing that code
-- Reading the source code of the gem and showing a piece of code you found interesting or learned from
+- Reading the **source code of the gem** and showing a piece of code you found interesting or learned from

 Your talk should be **5-10** minutes and should be prepared in advance.